distribution/distribution/doc/opensprint/usage.md

 Get content or information on a locally stored object

-  -e,--exists	Suppress all output; instead exit with zero status if <objectid> exists and is a valid object -t,--type		Instead of the content, show the object type identified by <objectid>
+  -e,--exists	Suppress all output; instead exit with zero status if <objectid> exists and is a valid object -s,--size		Instead of the content, show the object size identified by <objectid>
-  -s,--size		Instead of the content, show the object size identified by <objectid>
 ```